• Published April 7, 2024

 Yes, Leaders With Healthy Work and Life Balance Are Actually More Effective

 The conventional wisdom is that dedicating oneself thoroughly to a cause usually pays off.
-However, sacrificing balance for career success is likely to backfire.
+However, sacrificing everything for career success is likely to backfire.
 Research has conclusively found that working more hours doesn’t lead to increased productivity; it leads to burnout.

 And if spending more time on the job was directly proportional to one’s work effectiveness, then leaders who are rated by their colleagues as having a healthy work and life balance would receive low marks.